-The stall warning was triggered based on increased AoA (17.2 Deg) and speed of 118 kt.
-The hypothesis of ice contamination unlikely was not more probable because the aircraft's stall warning speed did not increased so more based on flight recorder information and below minimum safe speed of aircraft ws132 Kt.
+The stall warning was triggered based on increased AoA (17.2 Deg) and speed of 117 kt.
+The hypothesis of ice contamination was not more probable because the aircraft's stall warning speed did not increase so more based on flight recorder information and below minimum safe speed of aircraft ws132 Kt.

-At 09:29:38 LMT, in the CVR, the pilot said "we can't go now- it is behind these clouds" which need to cross the forward clouds to reach overhead and based on FDR, after 15 seconds the total air temperature (TAT) was decreased from 7 C at about two last minutes of the flights with De-ice systems in OFF position from 09:29:47 LMT and setting off Anti-ice system including icing AOA before 09:30:53 LMT.
-If aircraft was in visible moisture, the situation might cause hazard of icing condition for the aircraft which could have adverse effect on lift factor of the wings for the end of the flight.
+At 09:29:38 LMT, in the CVR, the pilot said "we can't go now- it is behind these clouds" which needed to cross the forward clouds to reach overhead and based on FDR, after 15 seconds, the total air temperature (TAT) decreased from 7 C at about the last two minutes of the flights with de-ice systems in OFF position from 09:29:47 LMT and setting off anti-ice system including icing AOA before 09:30:53 LMT.
+If the aircraft had been in visible moisture, the situation might have caused hazard of icing condition for the aircraft which could have adverse effect on lift factor of the wings for the end of the flight.